zayedshah/Python-Projects/Web Scraping/README.md

 ### Introduction

 We will use Python for Web Scraping.
-The website used will be Financial Times.
-Using web scraping, we will get the headlines and sections from Financial Times.
+Website used will be Financial Times.
+Using web scraping, we will get headlines and sections from Financial Times.

 ### Dependencies